Dominican Republic Travel Insurance: Plans & Prices

 Key Takeaways

-• U.S. health insurance is not accepted in the Dominican Republic, and travelers may be required to pay upfront for medical care.
+• U.S. health insurance is not widely accepted in the Dominican Republic, so we recommend opting for travel insurance that covers unexpected medical and evacuation expenses

 Our Top Recommended Dominican Republic Travel Insurance Plans

-• Tin Leg – Gold: With high medical limits and optional adventure sports coverage, Tin Leg Gold is perfect for travelers exploring the Dominican Republic’s beaches, rainforests, and resort activities.
+1. Tin Leg – Gold: With high medical coverage limits and generous adventure sports coverage, Tin Leg Gold is perfect for travelers exploring the Dominican Republic’s beaches, rainforests, and resort activities.

-• Travel Insured International – FlexiPAX: FlexiPAX offers cruise-specific benefits and flexible cancellation options, making it a top choice for travelers visiting the DR on a cruise or staying at an all-inclusive resort.
+2. Travel Insured International – FlexiPAX: This unique plan offers cruise-specific benefits and a wide range of policy add-ons, making it a top choice for travelers visiting the DR who want complete control over their coverage.

-• IMG – iTravelInsured Choice: iTravelInsured Choice provides solid emergency medical and evacuation coverage at an affordable price, ideal for travelers who want peace of mind without overspending.
+3. IMG – iTravelInsured Choice: Ideal for travelers who want solid emergency medical and evacuation coverage at an affordable price.

 Do I need travel insurance for the Dominican Republic?